FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 If victim leaked sensitive information/secrets/access, check 'Information leakage'
 - [ ] Information leakage

+If 'Information leakage' is checked,
+- [ ] Collect leaked information.
 - [ ] Immediately forward leak to ticket, raise urgency/priority of ticket by leak severity.

+4.4 Check for phishing campaign \
-4.4 For each attack emails, gather:
+For each attack emails, gather:
 - [ ] Source email, IP, Port
-- [ ] Source email IP reputation
 - [ ] Destination email, IP, Port
 - [ ] IP Resolved URLs / Embeded URLs
+- [ ] email content (Headers, Body)

+For all IPs gathered, check reputation.
 - [ ] Resolved URLs IP reputation
-- [ ] email content (Headers, Body)
+- [ ] Source email IP reputation

+Collect phishing campaign analysis and forward it.
 - [ ] Forward the information collection to the ticket.

 #### 5. If possible, Analyze URLs in sandboxed environment by
 following the bad IPs.
-Record and or report the following:
+Record for the following:
 - [ ] unusual processes
 - [ ] unusual performance
 - [ ] unusual behaviour
+- [ ] Collect findings and create report.
 - [ ] Forward report to the ticket.

 ### 6. Response from MSSP
-Make sure to respond/perform provided requests/guidelines by MSSP in a timely manner.
+Make sure to respond/perform provided requests/guidelines by MSSP in a timely manner. \
+The MSSP responce on the incident will eventually be one of two outcomes, a or b.

 a) MSSP declares that no incident is in place.
 - [ ] Follow MSSP descalations directives and guidelines.